matiyev/soc-lab/README.md

 ![Image](https://imgur.com/v8rFY9i.png)
 - Craft a Detection & Response (D&R) rule from this event
 ![Image](https://imgur.com/Cjq9dBC.png)
-- From this D&R rule template, we can begin crafting our response action that will take place when this activity is observed.
-Add the following Response rule to the Respond section
+From this D&R rule template, we can begin crafting our response action that will take place when this activity is observed.
+Add the following *"Response"* rule to the Respond section:
 ```
 - action: report
   name: vss_deletion_kill_it